bio-tools/biotoolsDocs/curators_guide.rst

    "Discussion forum", "Online forum for user discussions about the software."
    "Galaxy service", "An online service providing the tool through the Galaxy platform."
-   "Helpdesk", "Helpdesk providing support in using the software."
+   "Helpdesk", "A phone line, web site or email-based system providing help to the end-user of the software."
    "Issue tracker", "Tracker for software issues, bug reports, feature requests etc."
    "Mailing list", "Mailing list for the software announcements, discussions, support etc."
    "Mirror", "Mirror of an (identical) online service."
    "Software catalogue", "Some registry, catalogue etc. other than bio.tools where the tool is also described."
-   "Repository", "Repository where source code, data and other files may be downloaded."
+   "Repository", "A place where source code, data and other files can be retrieved from, typically via platforms like GitHub which provide version control and other features, or something simpler, e.g. an FTP site."
    "Social media", "A website used by the software community including social networking sites, discussion and support fora, WIKIs etc."
-   "Service", "An online service that provides access (an interface) to the software."
+   "Service", "An online service (other than Galaxy) that provides access (an interface) to the software."
    "Technical monitoring", "Information about the technical status of a tool."
    "Other", "Other type of link for software - the default if a more specific type is not available."